Daredevil: Born Again: Approach

 Describing some of Born Agains differences from the Netflix series, Scardapane said the new series would have more fun character moments and "a lot less navel-gazing" than the original.
 He felt that series had been at its worst when featuring "two characters in a room talking about what a hero is" and was more interested in showing the characters doing things.
 Scardapane described Born Again as a "New York crime story", compared to the noir tone of the original series, taking inspiration from the series The Sopranos (1999–2007), the film King of New York (1990), and other crime media from the 1990s.
 Winderbaum likened Born Again to the series Game of Thrones (2011–2019) because it features "multiple factions [in New York City] vying for power in really complex ways".
 Another difference from Daredevil is the pace of episodes, with Scardapane explaining that there was an edict for the Marvel Netflix series to feature longer character scenes between their action sequences.
 This was not a requirement for Born Again which allowed the creative team to give it a pace and scope that the Netflix series were unable to.
 D'Onofrio said Born Again would have a similar tone and feel to the Disney+ series Echo (2024), and Scardapane said it would be darker than Daredevil which he felt only had some dark elements.
-Within the MCU, the first season is set after Echo.
-The first episode begins in late 2025, before jumping ahead a year to late 2026.
-The season continues into early 2027, and shows New Year's Eve and Saint Patrick's Day celebrations.